Counselling in Ottawa and across Ontario

 What This Can Feel Like

-For an immigration lawyer, this emotional reality often sits underneath the legal file, affecting how a client communicates, prepares, and holds up through the process.
+For your immigration lawyer, this emotional reality often sits underneath your legal file, affecting how you communicate, prepare, and hold up through the process.
+Counselling gives you a place to process what you have been through.

-This is where counselling support can help.
-Karine can work with newcomer clients on trauma, anxiety, depression, grief, adjustment stress, and the practical confidence needed to build a life here.
-For immigration counsel, the value is a clearer, clinically grounded picture of a client's mental health and progress.
-For clients, the value goes beyond the case file.
+Karine works with you on trauma, anxiety, depression, grief, and adjustment stress, helping you build the practical confidence needed to build a life here.
+For your legal case, the value is a clearer, clinically grounded picture of your mental health and your genuine efforts to integrate.

 How Therapy Helps

 At Counselling with Karine, work with immigration clients is structured, trauma-informed, and careful about boundaries and consent.
-Therapy may include Trauma-Informed Therapy, Cognitive Behavioural Therapy, grief work, and anxiety-focused support depending on the client's history and needs.
+Depending on your history and needs, therapy may include Trauma-Informed Therapy, Cognitive Behavioural Therapy, grief work, or anxiety support.

-Sessions can address the trauma of migration, fear about status, family separation, cultural adjustment, language stress, and the daily challenges of rebuilding a sense of safety in Canada.
+Sessions address the trauma of migration, fear about your status, cultural adjustment, language stress, and the daily challenges of rebuilding a sense of safety in Canada.

-When appropriate and with the client's written consent, Karine can prepare clinical assessments or progress letters that describe attendance, presenting concerns, treatment themes, observed progress, and current functioning.
-These are counselling documents that immigration lawyers may decide to submit as supporting documentation.
+When appropriate, and only with your written consent, Karine prepares clinical assessments or progress letters that describe your attendance, presenting concerns, treatment themes, and current functioning.
+Your immigration lawyer may decide to submit these documents as supporting evidence.

 What to Expect

-Ongoing sessions usually focus on trauma, adjustment, emotional regulation, grief, and the practical steps a client is taking to settle, including readiness for work, study, or volunteering.
-If a letter is requested, the client and lawyer should expect documentation that is clear, professional, and limited to what can be responsibly stated from the counselling relationship.
+Ongoing sessions focus on trauma recovery, emotional regulation, grief, and the practical steps you are taking to settle—including your readiness for work, study, or volunteering.
+If a letter is requested, you and your lawyer will receive documentation that is clear, professional, and limited to what can be responsibly stated from the counselling relationship.

-Progress is measured through attendance, honesty, reduced distress, improved functioning, growing stability, and meaningful engagement with Canadian community life.
+Progress is measured through your attendance, reduced distress, growing stability, and meaningful engagement with Canadian community life.

 Who This Is Right For